MicroEJ/docs/Tutorials/gettingstarted/Step07.rst

 Drawing images
 ----------------------

--  Drawing the image as shown in step 4:
+-  Drawing the image as shown in Images step:

    .. code:: java